Fertility Acupuncture Melbourne

-Acupuncture for fertility (and is there such a thing as a fertility acupuncturist?)
+Is there such a thing as a fertility acupuncturist?

-If you answered YES to one or more of these, then we know we can help you!
+If you answered YES to one or more of these, then we may be able to help you!

 Read on to find out more about acupuncture and the role it plays in your fertility fitness.

-Many women and couples contact Qi Medicine looking for a Melbourne fertility clinic.
-Our clients are usually seeking IVF acupuncture or more natural fertility help.
+Many women and couples contact Qi Medicine looking for an acupuncturist experienced in fertility.
+Our clients are usually seeking IVF acupuncture or more natural fertility support.

 They may have heard that an acupuncturist for fertility could somehow help them.
 A few report that ‘a friend fell pregnant with acupuncture’ and they wanted to give it a try.

 Perhaps you are feeling let down by other fertility therapies?
-And perhaps you are willing to try something more natural for success in having a healthy baby!
+And perhaps you are willing to try something more natural for potential success in having a healthy baby!
+If you are looking for fertility acupuncture near you, we could be the right choice.

 Are you over 30 and concerned about your chances of falling pregnant?

-Age can certainly play a factor, however, we believe this need not be a significant barrier.
+Age may certainly play a factor; however, we believe this need not be a significant barrier.

-Yes, our bodies, eggs, and ovaries do age, and males can produce less high-quality sperm due to poor health.
+Yes, our bodies, eggs, and ovaries do age, and males may produce less high-quality sperm due to poor health.

-However with the right tweaks in lifestyle, and nutrition, the correct fertility plan, and good guidance through the process, your chances of having a baby can be improved.
+However, with the right tweaks in lifestyle and nutrition, the correct fertility plan, and good guidance through the process, your chances of having a baby may be improved.

 And at our clinic, we LOVE working with you if you:

-It is important to understand that we are not an IVF clinic, we are not IVF doctors (or gynecologists), and the term “fertility acupuncture” is a bit of a misnomer.
+It is important to understand that we are not an IVF clinic, we are not IVF practitioners (or gynecologists), and the term ‘fertility acupuncture’ is a bit of a misnomer.

-What we can absolutely do, is help you be in the best shape you can be for conception to occur with holistic approaches.
+What we may be able to do is help you be in the best shape you can be for conception to occur with holistic approaches.

 Chances are if you are reading this, you would love to know more about how acupuncture works.
 As health professionals, it is our duty of care to help you understand what is, and what is not possible, with acupuncture and conception- so read on.

-This is including natural fertility support, surrogacy, same-sex couples, and individuals, plus ICSI, IUI, IVF, and other assisted reproductive technologies.
+This includes natural fertility treatment, surrogacy, same-sex couples, and individuals, plus ICSI, IUI, IVF, and other assisted reproductive technologies.

-Acupuncture simply helps to prepare our body in several ways for optimum fertile health (such as reducing the emotional pain and physical stress that inevitably comes with these processes).
+Acupuncture may do more than improve blood flow and skin health.
+It may also help to prepare our body in several ways for optimum fertile health (such as reducing the emotional pain and physical stress that inevitably comes with these processes).

-This can help give you an edge that may contribute to your overall success.
+This may help give you an edge that contributes to your overall success.

 Getting pregnant can sometimes be a rocky road; there are many known factors that can affect your ability to start a family.